 In this recipe, pumpkin’s sweeter cousin – kabocha squash – is perfectly roasted with aromatic thyme and garlic, and finished with nutritious crunchy pumpkin seeds.
+It’s an easy and healthy side dish that pairs with pretty much anything.
+Learn how to make it and what’s good about it below.
+Make sure to comment and rate make this dish or leave a question.

 I love roasting kabocha squash with hardy herbs like rosemary, sage, or thyme in this case, and lots of garlic.
-It’s such an easy dish and can be served as a sharing vegetable side at a Thanksgiving or Christmas dinner, or as a nutritious carbohydrate component of your weekly dinner meal.
+It’s such an easy dish and can be served as a sharing vegetable side at a Thanksgiving or Christmas dinner, or as a nutritious carbohydrate component of your healthy dinner meal.
 I often make a batch of this roasted squash to use up in salads and to have with some eggs for breakfast.

 It’s important to note that garlic slices should be added in the second half of roasting as it cooks much quicker and can easily burn.
 Herbs like rosemary and thyme can be added at the start and if you don’t have the fresh stuff, simply sprinkle a teaspoon or two of dried herbs over the top.
 Sometimes I splash a little balsamic vinegar or pomegranate molasses over the top.